-The fellowship is not a job.
-It's a set of activities that fit alongside your career — designed to build Watoko's presence in your country while building your own network and reputation.
+The Fellowship is not a job.
+It is a set of activities that fit alongside your career — designed so that every hour you give to Watoko also compounds your own influence, network, and reputation.

-Speak at conferences, write content, explain why agricultural intelligence matters.
+Speak at conferences, write content, explain why biological intelligence matters — and why agriculture is the doorway.
 You translate Watoko's vision into language your market understands.

 Fellows cover their own travel to Kampala.
 Watoko covers housing, meals, and all event logistics for the full duration.
 Four days.
 No cost once you arrive.

-The fellowship is a mutual commitment.
-Here's what each side brings to the table.
+The Fellowship is a mutual commitment.
+Here is what each side brings to the table.

 A curated community of 10–15 extraordinary people across 5 continents.
 Lifetime membership.
 The relationships are the product.

-Featured profile on watoko.com, social media amplification, speaking opportunities, and press coverage.
+Featured profile on watoko.ai, social media amplification, speaking opportunities, and press coverage.
 We invest in making your work visible.

-Early access to the product roadmap, direct line to leadership, and behind-the-scenes briefings on agricultural AI months before the public sees it.
+Early access to the product roadmap, direct line to leadership, and behind-the-scenes briefings on biological intelligence months before the public sees it.

 Four days in Uganda with every Fellow, the founding team, investors, and researchers.
 Field visits to farms.
 The gathering that changes everything.